 Frequently asked questions

-What is the best car insurance in Texas?
+What is the best car cheap car insurance in Texas?

-There are dozens of insurance companies that serve Texas drivers, and there is not one company in particular that stands out as being the best.
-Ultimately, the best car insurance company in Texas is different for every driver.
-When choosing a company, you may first want to decide what factors matter most to you, like a low premium, certain coverages or discounts, high customer service scores or digital tools.
+Dozens of insurance companies serve Texas drivers, and the best provider for each driver will be unique to the driver’s circumstances.
+While the best car insurance company in Texas is different for every driver, our review of companies include USAA and Geico as particular standouts, based on factors like a low premium, certain coverages or discounts, high customer service scores and digital tools.

 Who has the cheapest car insurance in Texas?

 The cheapest auto insurance in Texas will vary based on your individual rating factors, like your driving record, if you have a teen to insure and the type of car you drive.
 While our research found Geico had the lowest rates for full and minimum coverage, getting quotes from several providers is often the best way to find the cheapest coverage for your unique situation.

 Is buying cheap car insurance in Texas worth it?